 The loser-pays rule applies.
-Court expenses are "only the court and out-of-court expenses that were necessary for the trial" and, in particular, include: a) stamp duties; b) judicial revenue stamp duty; c) counsels' minimum fees set by the Greek Lawyers' Code; d) witnesses' and experts' expenses; and e) the successful party's travelling expenses in order for him to attend the hearing.
-However, the expenses that the successful party recovers are, as per the general practice, substantially lower than his actual expenses, whereas the court very often sets off the expenses between the litigants on the basis of complex legal issues involved in the litigation (article 173 ff. of GCCP).
+Court expenses are "only the court and out-of-court expenses that were necessary for the trial" and, in particular, include: a) stamp duties; b) judicial revenue stamp duty; c) counsels' minimum fees set by the Lawyers' Code; d) witnesses' and experts' expenses; and e) the successful party's travelling expenses in order for him to attend the hearing.
+However, the expenses that the successful party recovers are, as per the general practice, substantially lower than the actual expenses.